 Method of assessment

-a.
-Demonstrate knowledge and understanding of key discourses within the sciences, humanities and social sciences, how they were implemented, and their impact on broader society
+8.1 Demonstrate knowledge and understanding of key discourses within the sciences, humanities and social sciences, how they were implemented, and their impact on broader society.

-e.
-Demonstrate an ability to comprehend, and debate, as appropriate topics across a disciplinary range spanning social sciences, natural sciences and humanities
+8.4 Critically analyse and debate module-relevant topics across a disciplinary range spanning social sciences, natural sciences and humanities

 Back to top

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.